What is Modified Atmosphere Packaging (MAP)? Is it right for your packaging line?

 Because of these reasons, modified atmosphere packaging (MAP) has become the go-to technology for extending the shelf life of fresh items.

 So, what exactly is MAP, and how do you know if it's right for your packaging line?

-What is MAP?
+What is modified atmosphere packaging?

-What are some examples of MAP?
+What are some types of modified atmosphere packaging?

 - Displacement of oxygen to delay oxidation

 - Decreasing the growth of aerobic spoilage organisms

 - Acting as a filler to maintain package conformity

 During a gas flush process, a harmless gas (usually nitrogen) is actively pumped into the bag before sealing to displace ambient oxygen.
 This is done to decrease the amount of oxygen inside the package, which will in turn decrease the rate of spoilage, as oxygen is one of the top killers of freshness.
 Nitrogen gas flush is a MAP option that many of our clients add to their packaging line.